 The Company's core service continues to be providing and maintaining an efficient distribution network that delivers electricity effectively.
-During the year, £164,830,000 was invested in the improvement of the distribution network, including the replacement of assets and continuing network improvements intended to increase the quality of the electricity supply provided to customers.
+During the Regulatory Year, £139.5m was invested in the improvement of the distribution network, including for the replacement of assets and to continue with the network improvements that are intended to increase the quality of the electricity supply provided to customers.